Skip to content

 Schema: Data Generation

 Konfigo's schema allows you to define generators that create new data within your configuration.
-This is useful for constructing values based on existing configuration or variables.
+Generators construct values from existing configuration data and variables, enabling dynamic configuration composition.

 concat Generator